santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Research</h2>
-  <p>I am currently engaged in research on fish evolutionary genomics, using bioinformatics analyses of genomic datasets to uncover insights into evolutionary questions.
-Some of my notable findings include understanding the <a href="https://onlinelibrary.wiley.com/doi/10.1111/mec.14986" target="_blank">adaptation to high‐altitude habitats in honey bees</a>, uncovering the <a href="https://doi.org/10.1016/j.ympev.2021.107167" target="_blank">diversification patterns of Neotropical frogs in the Andes</a>, and revealing <a href="https://doi.org/10.1371/journal.pone.0149985" target="_blank">high levels of cryptic diversity in the reptiles of the Socotra Archipelago</a>.</p>
+  <p>My current work revolves around fish evolutionary genomics, where I apply bioinformatics techniques to analyze genomic data and address key evolutionary questions.
+Some highlights of my past research include understanding the <a href="https://onlinelibrary.wiley.com/doi/10.1111/mec.14986" target="_blank">adaptation to high‐altitude habitats in honey bees</a>, uncovering the <a href="https://doi.org/10.1016/j.ympev.2021.107167" target="_blank">diversification patterns of Neotropical frogs in the Andes</a>, and revealing <a href="https://doi.org/10.1371/journal.pone.0149985" target="_blank">high levels of cryptic diversity in the reptiles of the Socotra Archipelago</a>.</p>
 </div>

 <div class="section-card">